top of page

 Did you know you can now take 'steps' to offset your carbon footprint whilst improving your health and wellbeing, and contribute to the health of the environment?

-Treekly is launching in March, with an app which turns your footsteps into forests - automatically tracking your daily steps and rewards you with trees.
-Each week, your aim is to hit the Treekly target of 5000 steps on 5 of the 7 days.
-In return, one* mangrove tree is planted on your behalf in the Treekly Forest in Moraharivo, on the island of Madagascar.
+Treekly turns your footsteps into forests - automatically tracking your daily steps and rewarding you with trees.
+Each week, your aim is to hit the Treekly target of 5000 steps on 20 of 30 days.
+In return, one mangrove tree is planted on your behalf in the Treekly Forest in Moraharivo, on the island of Madagascar.

 The Treekly app provides you with two dashboards.
 The first shows your Impact including tree tally, the other is your Health dashboard to view your steps and other health data metrics (depending on which device you have connected).
 Involve your friends, family and colleagues for some healthy competition to grow your own part of the forest, become more active and reduce your net CO2 impact.